Margaret A. Brown, Ph.D., Assistant Provost & Professor of Psychology

 Demaray 349 | 206.281.2290 | email@example.com

-As the Director of SPU’s new Institute for Academic Innovation, Rolin is responsible for identifying, supporting, promoting, and furthering progressive practices in teaching and learning.
+As the Director of SPU's new Institute for Academic Innovation, Dr. Moe is responsible for identifying, supporting, promoting, and furthering progressive practices in teaching and learning.
 Projects outside the traditional structures of academic institutions have a home in the Institute for Academic Innovation, no matter the size or scope.
 The Institute provides administrative backing and cross-campus support for faculty-led innovations, designs and deploys cutting-edge practices across the campus, and participates in the development and implementation of university-wide efforts often involving the greater communities of government and enterprise.
-This work includes the University’s growing academic technology initiatives: blended and online learning, digital formats for non-formal education practices, learning management, web-based learning ecosystems, technology deployment in physical spaces, and open education.
+This work includes the University's growing academic technology initiatives: blended and online learning, digital formats for non-formal education practices, learning management, web-based learning ecosystems, technology deployment in physical spaces, and open education.

-Rolin received his Ed.D. in Learning Technologies from Pepperdine University.
+Dr. Moe received his Ed.D. in Learning Technologies from Pepperdine University.
 He has a M.A. in Radio-TV-Film from the University of Texas, where he was a Michener Fellow for Writing for Film, and a B.A. in English from Centenary College of Louisiana.
 Read his vitae here.

 Demaray 349 | 206.
 281.2003 | firstname.lastname@example.org

-Jenn is the Program Coordinator for the Center for Scholarship and Faculty Development.
+Jenn is the Assistant Director for the Center for Scholarship and Faculty Development.
 She oversees the everyday in’s and out’s of the center, including: Planning faculty development workshops, managing all SPU internal grants, and managing the Center’s website.
 Her previous work includes residence life, student life, campus ministry, graduate student orientation, and campus activities.
 She is from the Seattle area, but has also lived in Minnesota and Connecticut.
 Jenn has a M.A. from the University of St Thomas in Leadership and Student Affairs, and a B.A. from the University of Washington Bothell in Communications.
 She spends her free time serving in youth ministry, traveling, running, and finding new coffee shops.
-You can reach Jenn at firstname.lastname@example.org or email@example.com
+You can reach Jenn at email@example.com or firstname.lastname@example.org

 Anne Butler, Sponsored Programs Research Assistant